spolanyev/performance-comparison/README.md

 # About

-I compared the performance of the web frameworks:
+I compared the performance of these web frameworks:
 * Rust Actix Web;
 * Rust Axum;
 * Go Echo;